cechandler/dissertation-paper/dissertation/source/04_part2_intro_walden.md

 > All thought Thoreau himself never completed any actual social analysis he was way ahead of his own time in his perception of the economy and cyclic character of Nature, today known as ecology.
 His ideas are particularly relevant now that pollution caused by society has reached alarming proportions.

-> *Walden* was written in a style of re-cycling and “new simplicity”.
+> *Walden* was written in a style of re-cycling and “new simplicity.”
 A lot of superfluous material has been peeled away in order to give space to different qualities such as identity and clarity.
 Various layers are encountered in the quintet such as the organic (growth, flowering, Decay), concretism (mechanical patterns) and finally the descriptive (distant horn calls and other ghost-like music of the past enter our consciousness like a dream). *Walden* consist of four movements.

 \doublespacing

-**discuss stripping away, re-cycling, new simplicity, identity, clarity, and layers**
+**discuss stripping away, cyclic character of Nature, re-cycling, new simplicity, identity, clarity, and layers**

+Unlike much of Abrahamsen's other music, the score for *Walden* contains remarkably little interpretative markings beyond isolated instances of descriptions like *lontano*, *giocoso*, or *calmo*.
+The reed quintet version includes some additional tempo markings like "Moderato fluente" (first movement), "**here**" (second movement), "**here**" (third movement), and "**here**" (fourth movement).
+The lack of textual description underscores the strong vein of classicism that runs throughout Abrahamsen's first period works and perhaps aligns this piece more with the performance practice of Classical period works.

 ### Form
-*Walden* is comprised of four movements without titles that differ in character and tempo but share identifiable melodies and motives, specific gestures, and harmonic consistency. **more on this?**
+*Walden* is comprised of four movements without titles that differ in character and tempo yet retain a strong sense of cohesion, musical restraint, and .

-Table @tbl:walden-proportions shows how Abrahamsen in part shapes the overall proportions of the piece by successively decreasing the duration of each movement,^[Durations taken from the recording of The Scandinavian Wind Quintet, @WaldenRec] a technique he has used in both first and second period works.
+Table @tbl:walden-proportions shows how Abrahamsen in part shapes the overall proportions of the piece by successively decreasing the duration of each movement,^[The duration measurements are taken from the recording of The Scandinavian Wind Quintet, @WaldenRec] a technique he has used in both first and second period works.
 The movements or sections of *Winternacht*, *Schnee*, and *Wald* also decrease in duration over time, while the sections of *Märchenbilder* expand over time.[@MarchPN Program note.]

 \singlespacing